oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 }
 ```

+This example is shortened for presentation, a full Type Metadata example can be found in (#ExampleTypeMetadata).

 Note: The hash of the Type Metadata document shown in the second example must be equal
 to the one in the `vct#integrity` claim in the SD-JWT VC payload,
 `WRL5ca_xGgX3c1VLmXfh-9cLlJNXN-TsMk-PmKjZ5t0`.